zhaojun-szh-9815/zhaojun-szh-9815.github.io/_tabs/about.md

 🎓 Educational Background:

-- Master’s Degree in Electrical and Computer Engineering from Boston University
+- Master's Degree in Electrical and Computer Engineering from Boston University

-- Dual Bachelor’s Degree in Computer Science from St. Francis Xavier University and Changzhou University
+- Dual Bachelor's Degree in Computer Science from St. Francis Xavier University and Changzhou University

 💼 Professional Experience: